dradis/dradis-ce/README.md

 Please see CONTRIBUTING.md for details.

 Many thanks to all Dradis Framework [contributors](https://github.com/dradis/dradisframework-ce/graphs/contributors).
 Dradis has been around since 2007, and in 2016 we had to do some nasty Git gimnastics resulting in a lot of the previous SVN + Git history no longer being available in the current repo.
-We haven't deleted though, and we're still very much grateful for the work of our former [contributors](https://github.com/dradis/dradis-legacy/graphs/contributors).
+We haven't deleted it though, and we're still very much grateful for the work of our former [contributors](https://github.com/dradis/dradis-legacy/graphs/contributors).

 ### Branching model